AhmarZaidi/wincity/README.md

 If issue is still not solved, please raise an issue [here](https://github.com/AhmarZaidi/wincity/issues)

+## Known Issues

+- Graph may be buggy in some edge cases.
+Especially when charging.
+- Charging time estimation may not be accurate.
+- Settings button is not implemented yet.

+## Todos

+- [ ] Add settings page to configure colors, rows, thresholds, etc.
+- [ ] Add more battery info like cycle count, temperature, etc.

 ## Uninstall

 Quit via right-click → Quit, then delete the folder and remove the startup shortcut.